LIFE STORY

 The large business groupings – Keidanren, Doyukai for example – have been a consistent source of funds.
 And it was no secret that the CIA too was a prolific source, at least through to the end of the 1960s.

-More recently it has been squalid deals with gouging religions – funds and votes from devotees in exchange for allowing the more bogus of those religions to continue to gouge.
+More recently it has been squalid deals with gouging religious groups –receiving the funds and votes gouged from blind devotees in exchange for allowing the largest and more bogus to continue to gouge.

 Meanwhile the opposition parties, denied power for decades, have gradually weakened to the point where their only chance of power came in 1993 when they all came together to change the unfair electoral system.

-But the Hosokawa Morihiro government which they formed (and in which I had a minor role as member of Hosokawa’s Action Committee) soon fell apart once the electoral reforms were in place.
+But the Hosokawa Morihiro government which they formed (and in which I had a minor role as member of Hosokawa’s Action Committee) soon fell apart once the electoral reforms it urged were in place.

 Even the revelations, via the assassination of Abe Shinzo, of ugly LDP ties to the South Korean Unification Church (Moonies) operating in Japan, followed by revelations of funds corruption within the LDP itself, can probably be papered over enough to rescue that party from self-destruction.